General travel information

 The Department of Foreign Affairs and Trade does not issue travel advice for this country at this time.

-Togo is listed by the World Health Organisation (WHO) as endemic for yellow fever.
-Some airlines may require passengers to present a valid Yellow Fever Vaccination Certificate before being allowed to board flights out of the country.
+Togo is listed by the World Health Organization (WHO) as endemic for yellow fever.
+Yellow fever is a serious and potentially fatal disease preventable by vaccination.
+We strongly recommend that all travellers be vaccinated for yellow fever before travelling to Togo.
+Some airlines may require passengers to present a valid yellow fever vaccination certificate before being allowed to board flights out of the country.
 If in doubt, check with your airline.
+For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.

 Australian High Commission, Accra